-You have wisely decided to gather and document your organization’s high-level CRM requirements in advance of engaging CRM vendors and sitting through demonstrations.
+You have wisely decided to gather and document your organization’s high-level CRM requirements before engaging CRM vendors and sitting through demonstrations.

 This process means interviewing stakeholders and representative end-users, taking voluminous notes (involving a scribe is a good idea), and then consolidating all of this gathered information into a master requirements document and an associated slide presentation.
 Text, tables, images, and flowcharts typically all come into play.

-Through meetings and/or workshops, these requirements are appropriately prioritized based on the estimated cost of delivery versus the estimated business impact.
+These requirements are appropriately prioritized through meetings and/or workshops based on the estimated delivery cost versus the estimated business impact.

-This “requirements first” method is the right approach, but who is going to lead the requirements gathering and documentation process?
+This “requirements first” method is the right approach, but who will lead the requirements gathering and documentation process?

 At first blush, it makes more financial sense to have an internal staff member work on the tasks related to developing your CRM requirements documentation.
 After all, the total hourly cost of an employee can be as low as a quarter of the hourly rate of an outside consultant.